adamawalters/HackatonWinter24/README.md

 MindTrack is a project that won the Chegg Skills Winter 2024 Hackathon.
 It is a web application designed to track and visualize mental health data for users.
 The application provides a user-friendly interface for logging daily moods, activities, and other relevant information to help users monitor and improve their mental well-being.
 It is a mental health tracking app intended to be sold to a company who wants to help employees track their mental health.

+Feel free to sign up and create an account, or leverage the test credentials below.

 **Please note that the server will take a minute to spin up as it's a free tier**